trystan-geoffre/Full-Stack-Trading-App/README.md

 <h2 align="center">🌅 Journey Highlights 🌅</h2>
 <p>
-Building the trading was a logique choice for me.
-I knew that I needed challenged on building, maintening   a dynamic database.
-Having previously developed a Trading AI with TensorFlow <a href="https://github.com/trystan-geoffre/Trading-AI-TensorFlow/tree/master">(Project Link)</a>, the logical next step was to create an entire trading environment based on a custom database.
-As of now, the database consisting of five different tables, one of which has over 35 million rows.
+Building the trading was a logical choice for me.
+I knew that I needed to be challenged on building and maintening a dynamic database.
+Having previously developed a Trading AI with TensorFlow <a href="https://github.com/trystan-geoffre/Trading-AI-TensorFlow/tree/master">(Project Link)</a>, the next step was to create an entire trading environment based on a custom database.
+As of now, the database consists of five different tables, one of which has over 35 million rows.
   I would like to express my gratitude to Part-Time Larry for providing essential concepts and foundations that facilitated the construction of this platform.

 <h1></h1>

 <h3>💫 Quick platform review 💫 </h3>

-The platform boasts 6 distinct trading strategies (3 for buying and 3 for shorting) applicable to over 11,000 different stocks, cryptocurrencies, and other assets.
+The platform boasts 6 distinct trading strategies (3 for buying and 3 for shorting), all applicable to over 11,000 different stocks, cryptocurrencies, and other assets.
 The list of tickers is updated daily, automated data download providing real-time updates on the website.
 Additionally, the website offers a TradingView chart.

 *The code is complete, and the website functions locally.
 However, I acknowledge that the HTML code for the user interface does not meet the standards of a well-finished website.
 Despite website development not being my primary focus, I am committed to delivering quality work.
-I will share the link to the website as soon as I complete the necessary improvements.
+I will share the link to the website as soon as I finish the necessary improvements.
 Thank you for your understanding*

 <br>